 Get Protected Today!

-Frontier Fire is a fire protection provider and we work to ensure your building is safe if there’s fire in the workplace.
+Frontier Fire is a fire protection provider and we work to ensure your building is safe if there's fire in the workplace.
 We make sure your building is fully equipped with the best equipment to detect and extinguish fires.
-If you’re in need of fire protection devices, give us a call today at any of our five locations.
-If you experience a situation like this Salt Lake City fire, you can reach our local office at 385-429-5583.
+If you're in need of fire protection devices, give us a call today at any of our five locations.
+If you experience a situation like the Salt Lake City fire, you can reach our Salt Lake City fire protection?office at 385-429-5583.